-If your theme allows you to display Post Thumbnails, then the “Featured Image” module should be visible in your Post editing screen …
+If your WordPress theme lets you display Post Thumbnails, then the “Featured Image” module should be visible in the Post editing screen …

-If you can’t see the Featured Image section in your sidebar, check to see that the option has been selected in the Screen Options area (if the checkbox is not there, then your theme may not support Featured Images) …
+If you can’t see the Featured Image section in your sidebar, check to see that the option has been selected in the Screen Options area (if it’s not there, then your theme may not support Featured Images) …

-To learn how to add post thumbnails to WordPress, go here:
+To learn how to add featured images to WordPress, go here:

-By default, several functions are hidden inside the Post editing panel, and will only display in the admin area if you select them the Screen Options area …
+Some features inside the Post administration screen are hidden by default, and will only display in your admin area if their boxes are checked in the Screen Options area …

-Below are some of the settings that can be activated for posts in the Screen Options area.
+Below are some of the features that can be activated for posts in the Screen Options panel.

-The Excerpt module lets you add a brief “teaser” that will display in selected areas of your website or blog, such as the blog page, post categories page, archives page, and search post pages …
+This option lets you add post “teasers” that will display in selected areas of your site, such as the blog page, post categories page, archives page, and search post pages …

 Go here to learn more about using post excerpts in WordPress:

-Trackbacks are a way to notify legacy blog systems that you have linked to them in your post …
+Trackbacks let you notify legacy blog systems that you’ve linked to them …

 If you link to other WordPress blogs, they’ll be notified automatically using a feature called pingbacks.

-For blogs that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks field, and separating each web URL with a space.
+For blogs that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks field, and separating each web address with a space.

 Learn more about WordPress trackbacks and pingbacks here: